Theodor W. Adorno: Confrontations with students

 At the time of Negative Dialectics' publication, student protests fragilized West German democracy.
-Trends in the media, an educational crisis in the universities, the Shah of Iran's 1967 state visit, German support for the war in Vietnam and the emergency laws combined to create a highly unstable situation.
+Trends in the media, an educational crisis in the universities, the Shah of Iran's 1967 state visit, German support for the war in Vietnam, and the emergency laws combined to create a highly unstable situation.
 Like many of his students, Adorno too opposed the emergency laws, as well as the war in Vietnam, which, he said, proved the continued existence of the "world of torture that had begun in Auschwitz".
 The situation only deteriorated with the police shooting of Benno Ohnesorg at a protest against the Shah's visit.
 This death, as well as the subsequent acquittal of the responsible officer, were both commented upon in Adorno's lectures.
-As politicization increased, rifts developed within both the institute's relationship with its students as well as within the Institute itself.
-Soon Adorno himself would become an object of the students' ire.
-At the invitation of Peter Szondi, Adorno was invited to the Free University of Berlin to give a lecture on Goethe's Iphigenie in Tauris.
-After a group of students marched to the lectern, unfurling a banner that read "Berlin's left-wing fascists greet Teddy the Classicist," a number of those present left the lecture in protest after Adorno refused to abandon his talk in favour of discussing his attitude on the current political situation.
+As politicization increased, rifts developed within both the Institute's relationship with its students as well as within the Institute itself.
+Soon, Adorno himself would become an object of the students' ire.
+At the invitation of Péter Szondi, Adorno was invited to the Free University of Berlin to give a lecture on Goethe's Iphigenie in Tauris.
+After a group of students marched to the lectern, unfurling a banner that read "Berlin's left-wing fascists greet Teddy the Classicist", a number of those present left the lecture in protest after Adorno refused to abandon his talk in favor of discussing his attitude on the current political situation.
 Adorno shortly thereafter participated in a meeting with the Berlin Sozialistischer Deutscher Studentenbund (SDS) and discussed "Student Unrest" with Szondi on West German Radio.
-But as 1968 progressed, Adorno became increasingly critical of the students' disruptions to university life.
+However, as 1968 progressed, Adorno became increasingly critical of the disruptions students experienced in university life.
 His isolation was only compounded by articles published in the magazine alternative, which, following the lead of Hannah Arendt's articles in Merkur, claimed Adorno had subjected Benjamin to pressure during his years of exile in Berlin and compiled Benjamin's Writings and Letters with a great deal of bias.
 In response, Benjamin's longtime friend Gershom Scholem, wrote to the editor of Merkur to express his disapproval of the "in part, shameful, not to say disgraceful" remarks by Arendt.